spacemeshos/post/cmd/postcli/README.md

 For example, `postcli -verify -datadir ~/post/data -fraction 0.1` will verify 0.1% of data.
 No additional arguments (i.e `-id`) are required.
 The postcli will read all required information from postdata_metadata.json

-If the POS data is found invalid, it will exit with 1 and print the index of invalid file and offset of the invalid label.
-Otherwise, it exits with 0.
+If the POS data is found to be invalid, `postcli` will exit with status 1 and print the index of file and offset of the label found to be invalid.
+If verification completes successfully, `postcli` exits with 0.